unparagoned/njsTuya/README.md

 e.g. node njstuya.js -ip 10.0.0.2 -id 213klj349sdfjl324po32 -key 342kljerw98 ON
 All commands return the state of the switch.

+# Issues

+There are some reliability issues with tuyapi.
+Latest changes changed the syntax but still getting error maybe at an even higher rate.

 ## Related Projects:
 https://github.com/clach04/python-tuya